zio/zio/docs/datatypes/sync/cyclicbarrier.md

 To create a `CyclicBarrier` we must provide the number of parties, and we can also provide an optional action:

 1. **number of parties**— The fibers that need to synchronize their execution are called _parties_.
 This number denotes how many parties must occasionally wait for each other.
 In other words, it specifies the number of parties required to trip the barrier.
-2. **action**— An optional command that is run once per barrier point, after the last fiber in the party arrives, but before any fibers are released.
+2. **action**— An optional command that is run once per barrier point, after the last fiber in the party arrives, but before any fibers are resumed.
 This action is useful for updating the shared state before any of the parties continue.

 ```scala
 object CyclicBarrier {